 Keep your data updated: Due to the urgency of the Stay Home, Stay Healthy emergency order in March 2020, and the ongoing public health imperative, many agencies shifted large numbers of staff to telework very quickly.
 In many cases telework eligibility and participation information was not updated in HRMS.
 If upon review of your data you realize that it is not up-to-date and does not reflect current true participation and eligibility in modern work, you must work with managers and supervisors to update your agency’s records on eligibility and participation in telework and other modern work policies such as compressed work week.
 Make sure that updated information is entered into HRMS.

 Agencies that are considering reducing their space use in light of increased remote work may find co-locating with another agency to be the most viable solution.
 The costs and complications of downsizing an existing lease in the midterm of the lease agreement make this an unlikely path to pursue.
 Co-locating is an option if an agency has a longer lease and would like to share both lease cost and space.

-OFM Facilities Planning and Oversight is developing a standard report in the Facilities Portfolio Management Tool (FPMT) for available (vacant) space to help agencies backfill unused space.
-This will be called the Available Space Report and should be available by Summer 2021.
+OFM Facilities Planning and Oversight has developed a available space report in the Facilities Portfolio Management Tool (FPMT) to help agencies backfill unused space.

 Agencies should consider the following if they are interested in reducing their leased space or co-locating: